aclement/spring-xd-fluent/README.md

       </dependencies>
     </project>

-The only requirement for running any code you write is that you have XD running.
+The only requirement for running any code you develop is that you have XD running.
 The easiest way to do that is run XD single node.
 Spring-XD-Fluent uses the XD REST API to communicate with that running XD.

 Here is the first basic program: